Pritam-007/Cat-Dog-Detection/README.md

 # Cat-Dog-Detection
-Here We detect either it'a a cat or dog
+Here We detect either it'a a cat or dog.
 For Dataset : https://www.kaggle.com/c/dogs-vs-cats/data